 Length: 3 pages

-This bill was introduced on May 6, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 6, 2010, in a previous session of Congress, but it did not receive a vote.

 May 6, 2010